 Data from the U.S. Bureau of Labor Statistics shows that about 20% of small businesses fail within the first year and nearly half fail by the end of their fifth year.
 There are nearly 32 million small businesses in the United States that employ more than 60 million people, making businesses’ success not only important for the individual business owner, for but the livelihoods of millions of Americans.

-[ Read: The Best Small Business Loans for 2020 ]
+[ Read: The Best Small Business Loans ]

 Tax deductions can go a long way toward helping a business survive those first few chaotic years.
 Before revealing some of the best tax deductions for small businesses, it’s important to understand the difference between a tax deduction and a tax credit.
 Also, depending on the type of business you have, some tax deductions may be more beneficial than others, and knowing which ones to focus on can help your business grow and thrive.